splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 Use Log Field Aliasing to remap fields in Observability Cloud when you cannot or do not want to create a copy processor because any of the following are true:

-- You use Log Observer Connect to get logs data and do not have access to Log Observer Pipeline Management
+- You use Log Observer Connect to get logs data and do not have access to Log Observer Pipeline Management.

-- You do not want to use indexing capacity by creating additional log processing rules
+- You do not want to use indexing capacity by creating additional log processing rules.

-- You do not want to transform your data at index time
+- You do not want to transform your data at index time.
 - You want the new alias to affect every log message, even those that came in from a time before you created the alias.

 Kubernetes log fields
 --------------------------------------------------------------------------

-Do not change the following fields, which the Splunk Distribution of OpenTelemetry Collector injects into your Kubernetes logs:
+The Splunk Distribution of the OpenTelemetry Collector injects the following fields into your Kubernetes logs:

 - ``k8s.cluster.name``
 - ``k8s.node.name``